Princess of Wales Bridge

 The Princess of Wales Bridge, sometimes referred to as the Diana Bridge or the Princess Diana Bridge, is a dual carriageway road bridge named after the late Diana, Princess of Wales.
 It carries Council of Europe Boulevard across the River Tees, Northern England.

-Teesdale Business Park in Thornaby is to the south and to the north is the north east of Stockton town centre (at the north end of Riverside Road at a gyratory system).
+Teesdale Business Park in Thornaby is to the south, and to the north is the northeast of Stockton town centre (at the north end of Riverside Road at a gyratory system).
 It is in the borough of Stockton-on-Tees.

 Design

 The bridge is of a slab and girder design with concrete piers and steel plate girder decking.

 The bridge has three spans – the centre span is 40 metres with two side spans of 30 metres each.

 The bridge has four steel plate girders with composite concrete decking and the abutments and piers are supported on steel H piles driven to sandstone bedrock.